Thushara25/Legacybook/README.md

 This should run on http://localhost:5000.

-Frontend Setup
+### 🧩 Frontend Setup

-1. Navigate to frontend folder:
+1. Go back to the root project folder

-cd frontend
+cd Legacybook

 2. Install frontend dependencies: